hilbert-spaess/hilbert-spaess.github.io/_posts/2020-06-07-true_naturals_reals.md

 ## A conclusion

 The fellow at Cambridge who most embodied the spirit of enlightened and generous Platonism was Imre Leader.
 Writing this sort of post feels almost heretical when I remember his talks and lectures.
 Where the vivid shared intuition for the reality of the set of natural numbers comes from remains a beautiful mystery.
-But heralding the existence of objects like $\mathbb{R}$ is pretty hard to justify, and could even be considered a form of indoctrination.
+I've always found the passionate Platonism of mathematicians like Godel to be inspiring.
+But heralding the existence of objects like $\mathbb{R}$ to each new generation of undergraduates is pretty hard to justify, and could even be considered a form of indoctrination.